 The Tufts University School of Medicine Physician Assistant (PA) Program enrolls students in JANUARY of each year.
 Decisions are made on a rolling basis.

 How to Apply

-The CASPA Application Portal will open in April 2019, at which time applicants for January 2020 may begin an application.
+The CASPA Application Portal will open on April 29, 2021, at which time applicants for January 2022 may begin an application.
 Applicants should fill in the academic history section as soon as you begin the application process to allow CASPA to match incoming materials with an application.
 Do not submit the application until all final transcripts are received.

 Applications must meet CASPA and Tufts requirements:

 - Application e-submitted in CASPA with application fee paid